-Revenue from IT services increased by 31.8 per cent and was mainly generated by the Company's subsidiary UAB Baltic Data Center that provides data center and IT management services to local and multinational enterprises.
+Consolidated TEO Group revenue from IT services was mainly generated by the Company's subsidiary UAB Baltic Data Center (BDC) that provides data center and information system management services to local and multinational enterprises.
+Revenue was also generated from the web-hosting services provided by UAB Hostex and the IT services of TEO LT, AB.